jcsalomon/CrookJ-PeterPan/README.md

 at <https://books.google.com/books?id=J-wQAAAAYAAJ>,
 and is a scan of the Price & Reynolds / Jos.
-W. Stern & Co. printing, [OCLC 903862906](https://www.worldcat.org/oclc/903862906), from the Harvard College Music Library collection.
+W. Stern & Co. printing, [OCLC 903862906](https://www.worldcat.org/oclc/903862906), from the Harvard College Music Library collection, with only 40 pages of music.
-This edition has only 40 pages of music, but it contains the incidental music to the deleted scene “The arrival of the beautiful mothers”, not included in the longer version.
+The incidental music to the deleted scene
+“The arrival of the beautiful mothers”, as found in the 40-page editions, has in the longer version been renamed “Ent’racte” (_sic_).

 (There’s also [OCLC 221973102](https://www.worldcat.org/oclc/221973102), 70 pages long and publisher listed as Price & Reynolds.